coleww/freeze-mage-calculator/README.md

 Built with react and redux.

 ## WIP/ TODO:
-- click to move cards to next "state"
 - handle playing torches
-- handle adding a thaurissan tick to yr hand
 - calculate max damage by mana (this gonna be weird)
 - probably use flexbox or CSS grids to handle final styling
 - DRY up "area" components by extending a base component instead